awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nordic.md

 1. From the top menu, choose **Tools**, **Terminal Emulator**, **Connect *port* \(115200,N,8,1\)**\.

 **Note**
-You can also establish a serial connection with a terminal tool of your choice, like PuTTy, Tera Term, or GNU Screen\.
+The Segger embedded studio terminal emulator does not support an input capability\.
+For this, use a terminal emulator like PuTTy, Tera Term, or GNU Screen\.
 Configure the terminal to connect to your board by a serial connection as instructed in [Installing a Terminal Emulator](uart-term.md)\.

 ## Download and Configure Amazon FreeRTOS<a name="nordic-download-and-configure"></a>